plukacs/lab-governance/HR.md

 ### Rep Link - Tojas
 ### Facilitator - Petak
 ### Secretary - Tojas
+Accountibilities:
+ - Merging the Async pull request if there are no objections in the given period.
+(See)

 ### Org.
 Dev - Cassus
 Purpose: Develop other organizations